uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/collecting-big-data.md

 # The Cloud

-When we say data is being stored "in the cloud" it might seem to imply that all this data is stored in one magical location, or that maybe it's just floating around in the air, ready for us to access whenever we want.
+When we say data is being stored "in the cloud" it might seem to imply that all this data is stored in one magical location, or that maybe it's just floating around in the air somewhere, ready for us to access whenever we want.
 It actually means something quite different (and sadly a little less magical).
 When data is stored in the "cloud" it simply means it is stored somewhere other than you're own computer - it is stored in a remote database that you can access over a network (typically the internet).
 These databases are generally owned and managed by companies who make this storage space available to their users.
 A commonly used cloud storage service is Dropbox, who provide a certain amount of storage for free, and then have users pay if they want to use more.